 shortest: routing favors the least amount of travel distance and disregards traffic.

 The transport mode allows you to specify the type of vehicle.
-Supported options for the Fleet Telematics Waypoints Sequence are:
+Supported options are

 For examples, see Examples.